 State licensing requirements.
-For distance education programs that lead to state licensure or certification, institutions are required to meet state licensing requirements in: 1) the states where the institution is located; 2) the states where each student enrolled in a distance education program is located upon initial enrollment; or 3) the states where students attest that they intend to seek employment.
+For programs that lead to state licensure or certification, institutions are required to meet educational requirements for licensure in: 1) the states where the institution is located; 2) the states where each student enrolled in a distance education program is located upon initial enrollment; or 3) the states where students attest that they intend to seek employment.
 Institutions are also required to disclose to prospective and current students whether their programs that lead to licensure meet, or do not meet, state licensing requirements.